Potato-Rocket/Daily-Greeting-Generator/README.md

 An automated wake-up system that generates daily, personalized morning greeting messages by combining multiple data sources through a multi-stage LLM pipeline.
 The greeting is rendered to audio via Piper TTS and served through a Flask web app with a built-in viewer.
 Built with the aid of Claude Code, albeit with strong human supervision.
 Later revised and improved manually.

-While a simple recitation of the weather conditions as well as the day's obligations might be enough for some, others might prefer to begin their day with a bit more whimsy and unexpectedness.
+While a simple recitation of the weather conditions as well as the day's obligations might be enough for some, others might prefer to begin their day with a bit more whimsy.
+This script gathers input data from various sources before feeding it all into the LLM prompt, creating more variation and fun, unexpected results between each day's message.

 ### Pipeline

 1. **Weather** — Fetch from weather.gov API
-2. **Literature Validation** — Select random book from Gutendex API, use LLM to evaluate potential of random excerpt (max 5 attempts)
+2. **Literature Validation** — Select random book using the Gutendex API, use LLM to evaluate potential of random excerpt (max 5 attempts)
-3. **Album Selection** — Select 1 of 5 random albums based on how it pairs with literature excerpt (using Ollama LLM)
+3. **Album Selection** — Select 1 of 5 random albums based on how it pairs with literature excerpt (using LLM)
-4. **Album Art Analysis** — Get album cover art and generate text description (using LLM vision model)
+4. **Album Art Analysis** — Get cover art for selected album and generate text description (using multimodal LLM model)
 5. **Synthesis** — Compose morning greeting based on the weather, literature excerpt, and album info (using LLM)
 6. **TTS** — Generate audio with Piper TTS (random voice selection)